gertd/volbo/README.md

 # volbo

-Simple multi platform vault for storing local secrets
+Simple local vault for storing secrets in the OS local keyring.